 The answer can be found in Daniel 3.
 But wait, isn’t it that we are studying Revelation 13?
 Why then we go to Daniel 3?
 Because these two chapters are similar in many ways; you’ll see.

-In Daniel 3, King Nebuchadnezzar built an image and commanded everyone to worship that image and that those who will not bow down will be thrown into the fiery furnace.
-This is not an ordinary furnace but was heated seven times.
+In Daniel 3, King Nebuchadnezzar built an image and commanded everyone to worship that image (sounds like the image of the beast in Revelation 13?) and that those who will not bow down will be thrown into the fiery furnace (persecution in Revelation 13).
+This is not an ordinary furnace but was heated seven times (great time of trouble, right).
 Sounds like Revelation 13?
 No doubt about it!

 Continuing with the story in Daniel 3, three Jewish friends (Shadrach, Meshach and Abednego) refused to bow down and were thrown into the fire.
 Now, this is where we can see Jesus in that severe persecution.
 As the three friends where inside the furnace, Nebuchadnezzar saw another Being together with the three.
 All unharmed!